top of page

 • Entities outside IFSC may distribute products offered by IFSC-regulated issuers if they comply with the distributor’s Code of Conduct under Schedule II of the Capital Market Intermediaries Regulations, 2025.

-• LGT’s Mumbai office can distribute IFSC products subject to strict compliance and ensuring conflict of interest policies are in place.
+• LGT’s Mumbai office can distribute IFSC products subject to strict compliance and ensuring that conflict of interest policies are in place.

 2. Separate Distributor Registration for FME (Non-Retail)